-With the FDA approval of Cassiopea SpA’s Winlevi (clascoterone cream 1%) to treat acne in patients 12 years and older, the European company hailed it as the first acne drug in 40 years with a new mechanism of action.
+The FDA has approved Cassiopea SoA’s Winlevi (clascoterone cream 1%) to treat acne in patients 12 years and older, with a topical characterized by the small European company as the first acne drug in 40 years with a new mechanism of action.

-Winlevi, for use twice daily, is a non-antibiotic targeting androgen receptors that drive sebum production (excess oil) and inflammation.
-Cassiopea said Winlevi’s exact mechanism of action is unknown but added that lab studies suggest the active ingredient, clascoterone, competes with androgens, specifically dihydrotestosterone, to bind to androgen receptors within the sebaceous gland and hair follicles.
+Winlevi, for use twice daily, is a non-antibiotic targeting the androgen receptors that drive sebum production and inflammation.
+Cassiopea said Winlevi’s exact mechanism of action is unknown but added that laboratory studies suggest the active ingredient, clascoterone, competes with androgens, specifically dihydrotestosterone, to bind to androgen receptors within the sebaceous gland and hair follicles.

-The company stock (SIX:SKIN) had a strong day on the Six Swiss Exchange in Zurich as shares surged to close upward 15.22% at $53 per share on Aug.
-26.
+The company stock (SIX:SKIN) had a strong day on the Swiss stock exchange as shares surged to close upward 14.78%.